zigbeer/zcl-packet/README.md

 #### ZCL Functional

 ZCL divides applications into a number of functional domains, such as General, Closures, HVAC, and Lighting.
-Each functional domain includes a goupr of well-defined clusters.
+Each functional domain includes a group of well-defined clusters.
 Commands of these specific clusters are called the *ZCL functional*.
 ZigBee public profiles use clusters from these functional domains to describe the character and behavior of different kinds of devices.

 <br />